🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Leadership-Empathy_Empathy-in-Action-Real-World-Leaders

-Examples of some of the world's great leaders reveal an emerging pattern of sustained practice in how empathy will make a difference in leadership.
+Examples of some of the world's great corporate leaders reveal an emerging pattern of sustained practice in how empathy will make a difference in leadership.
 Take Satya Nadella, the CEO of Microsoft, for example.
 Nadella’s focus on fostering a culture of empathy and inclusivity has transformed Microsoft from a rigid, performance-driven company into one that values human connection and collaboration.

 “If you can ask yourself questions like, “where is this person coming from?” then you’re able to get to a more productive place quicker, thereby creating value for business and society.”-Daniel Lubetzky, Meet The CEO Who Is Championing Kindness And Whose Company Runs On It